mautic/developer-documentation-new/docs/rest_api/stages.rst

    * - ``total``
      - integer
      - Total count of Stages
+   * - ``stages``
+     - object
+     - A mapped collection of Stages indexed by their ID

 .. vale off

-For the rest of the Stage properties, refer to :ref:`Get Stage <get Stage properties>`.
+For the rest of the properties, refer to :ref:`Stage properties <get Stage properties>`.

 .. vale on